KenKundert/inform/doc/user.rst

 :class:`Inform` or to :meth:`Inform.set_logfile`.
 The logfile can be specified as a string, a *pathlib.Path*, an open stream, or as a Boolean.
 If *True*, a logfile is created and named *./<prog_name>.log*.
 If *False*, no logfile is created.

-In addition, if you want to defer the decision on what should be the logfile without losing the log messages that occur before the ultimate destination of those messages is set, you can use an instance of :class:`LoggingCache`, which simply saves the messages in memory until it is replaced, at which point they are transferred to the new logfile.
+You may want to defer the decision on what should be the logfile without losing the log messages that occur before the ultimate destination of those messages is set.
+You can do so using an instance of :class:`LoggingCache`, which simply saves the messages in memory until it is replaced, at which point they are transferred to the new logfile.
 For example:

 .. code-block:: python